 The bulk of the story takes place from Fall through Christmas, after Livvy leaves behind a fancy pastry chef job in Boston after a major blunder and visits her friend in a charming Vermont town with all the New England feels.

 She takes a job at a local inn and starts befriending the townsfolk and falling for a former local who comes home to care for his ailing father.
-There's a Harvest dinner, an apple pie contest, and lots of fairly light drama.
+There’s a Harvest dinner, an apple pie contest, and lots of fairly light drama in this small town romance.

 I did take issue with some of the character choices, but, overall, The City Baker’s Guide to County Living met my expectations of a feel-good Fall read.